Entry level / developing professional*

 “What I like about the CPA Program is that it focuses a lot on Business Management and it doesn’t teach you to be just an accountant.”

 “You also have the ability to choose subjects that are applicable to your job.
-That is why it is value-add to my skills because it teaches me how to look at a business as a whole.”
+That is why it's a value-add to my skills because it teaches me how to look at a business as a whole.”

 Yen says her next career step is to take on a more senior role in the health and beauty industry.